WeCanCodeIT/java-bootcamp-resources/data-access/persistent-data-storage/README.md

 So far, we've been using a temporary embedded database

 Java does this in a standardized way, using something called a JDBC URL.
 It consists of the server name and some sort of path, sometimes with a protocol.
 We can still run H2 as embedded (as opposed to installing a standalone server) but use a persistent datastore.
-To do this, the JDBC URL looks like this:
+To do this, add a JDBC URL to `application.properties` (`src/main/resources/application.properties`) that looks like this:

 ```
 spring.datasource.url=jdbc:h2:/path/to/my/database/file